GoodFellas-ai/GoodFellas-ai/README.md

 ---

 Upload your sales data and ask questions about your business!
-This AI-LLM-RAG application deployed on Streamlit using ChromaDB for vector storage and GROQ for LLM responses. business-analytics-ai-rag-llm-assistant.
+This AI-LLM-RAG application deployed on Streamlit using ChromaDBs for vector storage and GROQ for LLM responses. business-analytics-ai-rag-llm-assistant.
 AI-powered Business Analytics Assistant using RAG (Retrieval-Augmented Generation), LLMs and Vector Databases for intelligent business insight generation from retail sales data.